 - Chimney Rock

 The overlook is close to the lighthouse to spot elephant seals while breeding from December to March.
 Many visitors want to observe the spectacle, which causes much traffic and shuttle buses are offered.

 - Tule Elk Reserve on Tomales Point

 These specific elks were reintroduced in 1978.
 It’s a more than 9 miles / 15 km hike on the peninsula to Tomales Bluff and back.
-A shorter option is the 2 miles / 3.2 km hike to Windy Gap and back where you may spot elks at a spring.
-The Tule Elk Rut Season from around August to late October/beginning of November is a spectacular time.
+A shorter option is the 2 miles / 3.2 km hike to Windy Gap and back, where you may spot elks at a spring.
+The Tule Elk Rut Season from around August to late October/beginning of November is spectacular.

 - Migrating grey whales can be spotted around the lighthouse and Chimney Rock between January to April.
 Humpback whales migrate past Point Reyes from November to March.

-Point Reyes has a coastal climate with dry summer and cool winter.
-Only very view of rain occurs from mid-April to October.
+Point Reyes has a coastal and mild climate with dry summers and cool winters.
+Only very view rain occurs from mid-April to October.
 Most of the precipitation happens from December to March.
 It’s often windy at Point Reyes, and strong winds are common in November and December.
-Fog occurs in summer mostly from July to September.
+Fog occurs in summer, mostly from June to September.
 If it’s hot in the backcountry, the fog might stay until the afternoon.

 Best Months to Visit

 The Point Reyes National Seashore and Peninsula were protected in 1962 and separated from the mainland by the San Andreas Fault.
 In 1906, it caused an earthquake which can always happen again.
 Close to the Bear Valley Visitor Center is the Earthquake Trail which gives you an impression of the immense force of the earthquake more than 100 years ago.

 Many trails leading to Alamere Falls; these three hikes are the most common ones to get to the falls: